muazzammullah/GsheetsAPI/README.md

 ## Step 6
 You will receive your **Current web app URL**

-Congratulations you are now able to access a rest api which you can use to receive data from your sheets.Have a look to
+Congratulations you are now able to access a rest api which you can use to receive data from your sheets.Have a look below to see how to use your rest api

 # API Documentation